Resume and Cover Letters

 • Class papers

-• Publicity items such as fliers, ads, news clippings
+• Media such as fliers, ads, news clippings

 • Letters, memos, articles